biocore/emp/methods/methods_release2.md

 Because samples were collected in sets of 10 aliquots, individual aliquots can be processed on-demand as more material is needed.

-##### DNA Extraction Round 1
+##### DNA Extraction and Amplicon PCR Round 1

 One aliquot was used for DNA extractions performed at UCSD in June/July 2016 (Plates 1-5) and December 2016 (Plates 6-7), and at PNNL in September 2016 (Plates 8-9).
-Plate and well information is contained in the metadata files under the following columns: plate_no_round1, well_no_round1, well_id_round1, well_row_round1, well_column_round1.
+Amplicon PCR was done on these plates in the same order, and those data files are indicated with "pcr1" and the plate number.
+Plate and well information is contained in the metadata files under the following columns: plate_no_pcr1, well_no_pcr1, well_id_pcr1, well_row_pcr1, well_column_pcr1.

 ##### Metabolite Extraction Round 1